What is Aggravated Criminal Sexual Abuse?

 Blank Law, PC Team

 When a person commits an act of sexual conduct with another person without their consent, it is illegal.
 Any unwanted sexual activity between two or more people is called sexual abuse.
 When aggravating circumstances exist, such as the victim being a minor, the offender may be charged with aggravated criminal sexual abuse.
+Our Michigan sex crimes lawyers are here to help you.

 In many states, aggravated sexual abuse is regarded as a felony.
 As a result, those found guilty of this offense frequently receive harsh punishment.
 The penalty includes an imprisonment sentence and compulsory registration as a sex offender.